 You can see total transparency when analysis reports are posted for viewing.

-You’ll see the batch number, date, name of the lab and so on.
+You’ll see the batch number, production date, and the name of the lab and/or processing facility.

 I encourage you to see just how transparent this process is.

-4. Decide how your pet will take the CBD
+4. Decide how your pet will take CBD

-Now you know what CBD is, why it’s important to do some research, all that’s left is how to get your furry friend to eat CBD.
+Now you know what CBD is and why it’s important to do some research, all that’s left is how to get your furry friend to eat CBD.

 We’re lucky, our dogs like the flavour, but there are three methods to consider.